 If your demographic speaks Chinese or Spanish, you don’t want to promote to them only in English.
 Nearly three-quarters of global consumers said they would be more likely to buy a product if information for it was written in their own language.

-Even if you have a small company, you may benefit from taking a multilingual social media approach.
+Even if you have a small company, you may benefit from taking a multilingual social media presence approach.
 One of the best ways to determine if you should consider it for your audience is to take a look at your Facebook and Twitter insights.
 These social media analytics can help you find out where your people are.

 On Facebook, all you have to do is click on the People page from your insights.
 The page will tell you the country, city, and language of your fans and followers.
 It’ll also provide demographics of people reached and people engaged so you can see the people who saw your content in the people who reacted commented or shared it respectively.
 If your page is new or there is not a lot of activity going on, the demographic data will not appear until you reach a certain level of engagement.
 If you find that the majority of your engagement comes from a non-English-speaking country, it may be worth considering marketing in that language.